metamn/react/content/blog/consistent-web-user-interfaces/index.md

 Prop-based bindings make component libraries fully programmable.

-The open-ended API approach makes component libraries _not necessarily_ producing uniform user interfaces.
+The open-ended API approach makes component libraries _not necessarily_ producing consistent user interfaces.

-Again, developers can assign any number of props in any combination to components, which doesn't scale for the same reasons as presented above: Integrity and uniformity is not programmed but left to the developer to handle with a mental model.
+Again, developers can assign any number of props in any combination to components, which doesn't scale for the same reasons as presented above: Integrity and consistency is not programmed but left to the developer to handle with a mental model.

 ## Design systems

 They are prop-based with a constraints-based API.

-They are fully programmable and produce uniform user interfaces.
+They are fully programmable and produce consistent user interfaces.

 They restrict the developer to mistreat the system.
-Developers must follow strict rules to preserve integrity and uniformity when building up the user interface.
+Developers must follow strict rules to preserve integrity and consistency when building up the user interface.

 Changing, extending a design system is only possible at specific entry points.
 Instead of ...